seorenn/links/ios_mac_dev.md

 - [RembrandtSwift](https://github.com/imgly/RembrandtSwift): RembrandtSwift is an image comparison library for swift 3 with objective-C bindings
 - [Animator](https://github.com/vishalvshekkar/Animator): Animator is a block-based UIView animation helper which enables complex animations to be performed with ease.
 - [Mystique](https://github.com/gbammc/Mystique): Mystique wraps CoreAnimation with a nicer syntax to help you build up awesome animations.
+- [Animating Constraints Using iOS 10’s New UIViewPropertyAnimator](https://medium.com/@sdrzn/animating-constraints-using-ios-10s-new-uiviewpropertyanimator-944bbb42347b#.3e63qxlkc) ()This tutorial using [SnapKit](http://snapkit.io) - An Auto Layout DSL for iOS & OSX)
+- [Hero](https://github.com/lkzhao/Hero): Hero is a library for building iOS view controller transitions.
+It provides a layout on top of the UIKit's cumbersome transition APIs.
+Making custom transitions an easy task for developers.

 ## Auto Layout or Alternatives